colejarczyk/doc/cookbook/how_to_work_with_queues.rst

 Configuration
 -------------------------------

-In Symfony config files a simple default configuration is defined.
+In parameters.yml file a simple default configuration is defined.
 Administrators can enable the queue by setting queue_enabled to true.

 .. code-block:: yaml